wireapp/wire-server/docs/reference/user/activation.md

 * A non-activated user cannot add other users to conversations.
 The only way to participate in a conversation is to either create a new conversation with link access or to use a link provided by another user.

-* A non-activated user cannot get auto-connected to others as a result of an address book upload.

 The only flow where it makes sense for non-activated users to exist is the [wireless flow](registration.md#RefRegistrationWireless) used for [guest rooms](https://wire.com/en/features/encrypted-guest-rooms/)

 ## API {#RefActivationApi}